-Once Upon a Time: Opens with a once upon a time explanation of how the Prince was selfish and then was turned into the Beast by the beggar woman who asked him for shelter in exchange for a single rose, then turned into the enchantress when he kept refusing her
+Once Upon a Time: The film opens with a 'once upon a time' explanation of how the Prince was selfish and then was turned into the Beast by the beggar woman who asked him for shelter in exchange for a single rose, then turned into the enchantress when he kept refusing her.

-Plucky Girl: Belle, who refuses repeatedly to submit to the Beast and only treats him better when he starts reforming.
+Plucky Girl: Belle repeatedly refuses to submit to the Beast and only treats him better when he starts reforming.

-Pretty in Mink: Belle's wine-colored winter cape with white fur trim.
+Pretty in Mink: They animators seem to like putting Belle in furs.
+Her wine-colored winter cape comes with white fur trim.
 In The Enchanted Christmas, she is also seen in a scarlet jacket with white fur trim, and later a matching cape and skirt for when she goes out into the woods.
-They seem to like putting her in furs.

 Belle's large carthorse Phillipe had to be written out of the stage musical, due to the challenges of having a horse onstage.